PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Weight unit**

-The _Weight unit_ provides a text field for the user to change default weight unit on shop.
-The user can type any local unit for weight such as kg for kilograms, g for grams or unit in their own local country/language.
+The _Weight unit_ provides a text field for the user to change the default weight unit for the shop.
+The user can type any local unit for weight such as 'kg' for kilograms, 'g' for grams, or unit in their own local country/language.

 **Distance unit**